harkal/ebakus-docs-1/docs/developing-applications-with-ebakus/running-a-local-testnet.md

         console
 ```

+!!! important
+    All the code snippets in this page include JS code that can be run in the go-ebakus consoles' web3 version.

 ### Interact with the ebakus node

 After the node syncs with the network and you attach to it you will be able to issue commands in the console.
 For example: